button150/uc2Origin/README.md

 1. Automatic addition of titles, artists, albums, numbers, lyrics, covers;
 2. Output music files in the format: [artist-title_ID.format], dosen't overwrite music from different albums of the same title.
 3. Creating album folders in the format: [artist-album];
-4. Automatic classification of the same author and album files in the corresponding folders;
+4. Move the music of the same author and album to the folder in which it belongs;
 5. Downloading covers in the album folder;